drshahizan/Generative-AI-Playground/materials/stie/mermaid.md

 ```
 Find a research topic for a PhD in the area of [TOPIC]
 ```

-Certainly!
-Here are 25 prompt template sentences related to economy and banking that you can use to create Mermaid charts:

 1. "Illustrate the **flow of capital** in an international trade transaction using a flowchart."
 2. "Map out the **customer journey** in a bank loan application process with a sequence diagram."
 3. "Show the **relationship between different financial products** offered by a bank using a class diagram."